mattwaismann/sport-sentiment/README.md

 ### Sport Sentiment
-Sport Sentiment is a NLP language model trained on self-labeled texts from Twitter and Reddit's APIs.
+Sport Sentiment is a NLP language model trained end-to-end on self-labeled texts pulled from Twitter and Reddit's APIs.
 The idea was to analyze the sentiment of Liverpool FC's fan base throughout the course of a game.

 Future plans include training the model on larger dataset, allowing for the use of sequential models like recurrent neural networks.
 In addition, I am working on a flask app to make this tool interactive and accessible to anyone.
 Stay tuned!